Rover (musician): Early life and career beginnings: 1979–2008

 Born on 24 September 1979, Timothée Régnier is the son of expatriates.
-From the age of seven, he lived in New York, where he attended the French high school, along with Julian Casablancas and Nikolai Fraiture of the Strokes.
+From the age of seven, he lived in New York City, where he attended the French high school, along with Julian Casablancas and Nikolai Fraiture of the Strokes.

 In 2008, after living in Beirut, Lebanon, for three years and playing guitar in the Franco-Lebanese punk rock group the New Government, which also included his brother Jérémie Régnier and Lebanese musician Zeid Hamdan, he was expelled due to issues with his visa.

 Solo recordings: 2011–present

 After returning to France, Régnier decided to write and publish his own music, adopting the moniker Rover.
 He moved to his family's house in Côtes-d'Armor, Brittany, where he recorded the four-track, eponymous EP Rover, on which he played all instruments.
 Produced by Samy Osta, the record was released in 2011, and a year later, followed by a full-length album of the same name.
-The 2012 release was nominated for a Victoires de la Musique award in the New Discovery (Victoire du groupe ou artiste révélation du public) category, which was ultimately won by C2C.
-In 2013, the album was re-released with a bonus disc, titled Reel to Reel.
+The 2012 release was nominated for a Victoires de la Musique award in the New Discovery category (Victoire du groupe ou artiste révélation du public), which was ultimately won by C2C.
+In 2013, the album was re-released with a bonus disc and retitled Reel to Reel.

 In November 2015, Rover published his second studio album, Let It Glow.
 After a hiatus of several years, the musician released his third album, titled Eiskeller.